SummaryRead the full fact sheet

 Treatment for depression should start with seeing your doctor.
 Book an extended consultation to give you time to discuss your symptoms and treatment options.
 Your doctor may ask you to fill out a screening questionnaire or conduct some tests to rule out other conditions.

-Your doctor may refer you to a psychologist, social work, counsellor or psychiatrist.
+Your doctor may refer you to a psychologist, social worker, counsellor or psychiatrist.
 You can access a rebate to see most of these professionals through Medicare.
-This requires that your doctor writes you a mental health plan – ask them for more details.
+This requires that your doctor writes you a GP Mental Health Plan – ask them for more details.